obhakim/days/docs/UseCases.md

 8. Redirected to the **confirmation page** (*which says that he will be notified when his reservation is confirmed*)
 9. Redirected to My reservations page (*Statuses : En attente, Confirmée, Realisée/Annulée; Has link to driver infos page once confirmed*)
 10. Client should be able to cancel reservation (until 1h before the ride, otherwise ride is considered completed entirely)
+> TODO : Should be able to select Prefered driver ?

 #### Driver ####
 (*Required to be logged in with activated account*)
+> TODO : Prefered driver should have priority ?
 1. **Notified** (*by email*) about new reservation available
 2. **Navigates to Reservations en attente page**
 3. **Accepts reservation** *making it non-available for other drivers*